 What to Say at a Visitation

-If the person doesn't know you, introduce yourself and explain your relationship to the deceased.
 Avoid the urge to go on and on about your feelings.
-Instead, express your sympathy toward the person in the family.
+Instead, express your sympathy toward the person in the family as briefly as possible.
 If you see that there are other people who want to offer their condolences, don't block them.

 Location of a Visitation